Important Note: Please Click on Link Below:

 Back home, newspapers report several instances of red tape in offices, with the obvious intent to amass black money.
 Several such black deeds of greedy members of society, brings wealth and often impresses neighbors, who turn green with envy .
 But soon enough the illgotten money is wasted away in vices like drinking after which one sees pink elephants .
 This meteoric rise invites the attention of investigation agencies and income tax authorities.
 These officials then try to catch the culprits red-handed .
 Often suspects tell a white lie to get away.
 Blackmailers then try to exploit the situation, if they have access to some dark secrets of such individuals.
 The Police who is beckoned to get hold of the blackmailer, beat him black and blue , to get the truth out.
 Some television channels then beam the story of Police brutality repeatedly, blowing the story out of proportion.
 Talk shows on competitor’s channels then call this kind of sensational reporting yellow journalism and condemn such news agencies and want them blacklisted.
 Politicians get away with setting up projects, arrive to a red carpet welcome to inaugurate them.

-These projects later prove to be white elephants .
+These projects later prove to be .

-Controversy erupts and the parliament then demands a white paper
+Controversy erupts and the parliament then demands a

 Media does interview colorful personalities such as cricketers who have hit a purple patch and newspapers feature articles of wellness, which guide readers how to keep in the pink of health and how to drive away your blues .
 English is indeed a colorful language!
 I just wanted to put my thoughts in black and white.
 I hope it will be red all over ... oops...read all over.
 After all, such posts appear only once in a blue moon! .